soichiroy/bmlogit/README.md

 library(stringr)
 ```

-Let’s use the synthArea but add another Census covariate – urban/rural.
+We use the synthArea but we may use another Census covariate –
+urban/rural.
 We use the
 [citylab](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/citylab_cdi.csv)
 index to classify NC’s 13 CDs into three categories